pdrohm/pdrohm/README.md

 ## Sup Github 👋

-- 🔭 I'm currently working as mobile developer at Instituto SENAI de Tecnologia, with React Native as main stack.
+- 🔭 I'm currently working as mobile developer at Instituto SENAI de Tecnologia, with React and React Native as main stack.
 - 🌱 I'm studying Analysis and Systems development at UNINTER ( IFSC -> UNINTER).
 - 🤔 I like to study about Sec Info, specially pentest and vulnerabilities.